What is Broadband?

 - What public interest provisions are included in any particular proposal?

 - What is the impact on Universal Service and the E-rate program?

 - Is there an impact on the “diversity of voices and ownership” issues?

-ALA has raised these questions in regulatory venues, primarily the Federal Communications Commission (FCC), and during legislative proceedings with numerous Congressional offices.
+ALA has raised these questions in regulatory venues, primarily the Federal Communications Commission (FCC), and during legislative proceedings.
 Public debate regarding broadband deployment is most likely to be before the FCC rather than Congress.